Heim (1982): File Change Semantics and Anaphora #

 The FCS analysis: negation closes the scope of the indefinite's dref.

-A variable introduced inside negation is NOT in the output domain.
+A variable introduced inside negation stays novel in the output.

 inside the scope of ¬.